 Our focus is on women’s role in building peace and security, regionally and globally.
 We are deepening our relationships with women’s organizations in areas of violent conflict that are working to build the capacity of their campaigns for human security and against corruption and militarization.
 We also seek collaborations with other globally focused circles in WDN to learn how we can support political, civic, and economic empowerment of women in conflict zones.

 We are also tracking any progress made by implementation of National Action Plans for SCR 1325 in nations worldwide to share with the WDN membership.

 The Women Building a Just Peace Circle was born of the recognition that women and girls pay a heavy price for the growth of militarism around the world.
-We want to see a more just and peaceful world, and we believe that women are key to making this happen.
-Use of military force as the dominant response to conflict is not viable.
-Violence perpetuates violence.
-Women and children are disproportionately impacted.
-Our vision is to build an international movement of women leaders focused on ending our current culture of aggression.
+Use of military force as the dominant response to conflict is not a sustainable solution.
+Initially formed as a partnership with the Global Fund for Women (GFW), the Circle’s members have focused on women’s efforts around the world to rebuild their communities, with the goal of elevating and scaling up effective methods of nonviolent resolution of conflict.

 The Circle’s early activities included a discussion with the Global Fund’s grantee partners from Guam, Brazil, and Colombia working on the front lines to challenge military expansion in their communities and other educational activities to learn about how women are creating peaceful solutions around the world.

 The Circle has organized educational programming about what the Middle East uprisings mean for women; women’s experience of militarism and aid in the context of natural disasters, looking at Haiti, Sri Lanka, and Pakistan as examples; and women’s experiences in war-torn Iraq and Afghanistan.
 In collaboration with WDN’s Criminal (In)Justice Circle, members also learned about the intersection of militarism and the war on drugs.